ankush/ankush.dev/content/posts/flamegraph-missing-forest-for-trees.md

 ---
 layout: post
-title:  "Missing the Forest for the Trees With Flamegraphs"
+title:  "Missing the Forest for the Trees With Flame Graphs"
-description: "Overhead demons can be hiding in plain sight in pretty flamegraphs."
+description: "Overhead demons can be hiding in plain sight in pretty flame graphs."
 date: 2024-12-29
 discussions:
 ---